Bay Pines Center Sex Abuse Lawsuit

 Juvenile detention centers often face systemic issues that make them prone to sexual assault.
 For instance, understaffing means fewer eyes on detainees, leading to unchecked wrongdoing.
 Lack of oversight allows abusive behaviors to go unnoticed and unpunished.

-That being said, a culture of neglect can develop, where the well-being of youth becomes a low priority.
+That being said, a culture of neglect can develop in which the well-being of youth becomes a low priority.
 For example, a 2019 federal audit of Green Hill School in Washington found that inadequate staff-to-resident ratios led to increased sexual assault and safety vulnerabilities.

 Mismanagement by the Michigan Department of Health and Human Services (MDHHS) has worsened issues at Bay Pines Center.
 Similar problems occurred in Illinois juvenile detention centers, where over 200 people filed lawsuits for sexual abuse between 1996 and 2021, revealing systemic failures.